metrixwang/metrixwang.github.io/_pages/Research.md

 ## WORKING  IN PROGRESS

-1. A new class of JIVE estimator for linear instrumental variable models (single author).
+1. A new class of JIVE estimator for linear instrumental variable models.

-2. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (single author).
+2. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption.

-3. A consistent overidentification test for linear models with weak instruments (single author).
+3. A consistent overidentification test for linear models with weak instruments.

 4. Robust moment tests with asymptotically F distributions (with Yixiao Sun, UCSD).